 In other words, my childhood was safe, comfortable, and boring.

-At some point, I decided that shit wasn’t good enough for me.
+Eventually I decided the default life plan wasn’t good enough for me.

 I quit my last corporate job in 2007, but the transformation didn’t happen overnight.
 Instead of embracing my newfound freedom, I doubled-down on work.
 I traded the daily grind of commuting to a corporate cubicle for a new grind — spending days, nights, and weekends at my home office.
 I was on a mission to “make it”.
 I don’t even know what that meant, but I figured once I’d made it, then I could do whatever I wanted and my life would finally be interesting.

-It took me five whole years until I finally gave myself permission to stop waiting, start following my dreams, and travel the world.
+It took me five whole years after quitting my last corporate job until I finally gave myself permission to stop waiting, start following my dreams, and travel the world.
 On October 15, 2012 I moved out of my house and became a digital nomad.

 It was scary!